muratk3n/thirdwave/en/README.md

 "We'll update the grid", then we have another problem which is not enough lithium to go around.
 Existing reserves can only cover 10% of today's storage needs, 1% projected.
 That is one rare monkey.

+---

+It is too specialized, for one.
+Widely used systems need to be build around agile, common components.
+Batteries are like that circus monkey performing that one trick very well, but we need a Swiss army knife not a circus monkey.
+The animal cld be fine, rare, handles one case superbly.
+But how about many other tasks?

 "Batteries can store and allow energy retrieval efficiently.
 What is wrong with that?"